dimacellist/js_exercise/readme.md

   //Check if it is a valid triangle if(!(a + b > c && b + c > a && a + c > b)){
-    return "Sorry, but inputs is not valid, please refer to triangle inequality theorem" }
+    return "Sorry, but inputs are not valid, please refer to triangle inequality theorem" }

   //Check for correct triangle type